-APP 113 DISHWASHER REPAIR
+DISHWASHER REPAIR APP 113

 Dishwasher Repair is an appliance specific training course designed to provide an in home service professional with the skills and knowledge to correctly and efficiently diagnose and repair residential dishwashers.
+Credit: 4 hours - Two lecture and four lab hours per week.